 El Dorado State Park – Sitting on the shore of El Dorado Reservoir, the park consists of trails for horses, hiking, biking, and swim beaches.
 El Dorado State Park is located 3 miles east of El Dorado, Kansas.

-Elk City State Park – Providing numerous recreational opportunities, Elk City State Park is located approximately five miles northwest Independence, Kansas.
+Elk City State Park – Providing numerous recreational opportunities, Elk City State Park is located approximately five miles northwest of Independence, Kansas.

-Fall River State Park – Home to a remarkable diversity of plant and animal life, the park provides six hiking trails offer visitors an up-close and personal perspective on this unique area.
+Fall River State Park – Home to a remarkable diversity of plant and animal life, the park provides six hiking trails that offer visitors an up-close and personal perspective on this unique area.
 Fall River offers good fishing opportunities for channel catfish, white bass, crappie, flathead catfish, largemouth bass, and walleye.
 Fall River State Park is located between the Cross Timbers region and the grasslands of the Flint Hills, near Toronto, Kansas.

 Flint Hills Trail State Park – This crown jewel of Kansas trails extends 117 miles from Osawatomie to Herington, Kansas.
 Following the general route of the Santa Fe National Historic Trail, it is the seventh-longest rail-trail in the U.S. and the longest trail in Kansas.
-The park is open to any non-motorized travel – hiking, biking, and horseback riding
+The park is open to any non-motorized travel – hiking, biking, and horseback riding.

 Glen Elder State Park – Sitting on the shores of Waconda Lake, one of Kansas’ largest lakes, the park offers nearly unlimited recreational opportunities that include: boating, hiking, volleyball, softball, and bike riding.
 Glen Elder State Park is located in Glen Elder, Kansas.